jhancock532/Three-JS-Music-Visualiser/README.md

 <label for="audioInput" id="audioInputLabel">Choose a WAV file.</label>
 <audio id="sound"></audio>
 ```
-The user inputs a sound file of their choice (preferably a WAV file) through the `input` element above.
+The user inputs a sound file of their choice through the `input` element above.
 We then use JavaScript to load the selected file, and start playing it.
 ```js
 audioInput.onchange = function() {
   let sound = document.getElementById("sound");    //What element we want to play the audio.